Updated June 2, 2026

 The Specific Technical Differences

 SEO focuses heavily on signals that affect ranking algorithms: domain authority, number and quality of backlinks, keyword relevance and placement, page load speed, mobile optimization, and structured data as a secondary enhancement.
-The primary ranking mechanism is a link-based authority model that has been refined over 25 years.
+The primary ranking mechanism is a link-based authority model that has been refined over decades.

 AEO focuses on signals that affect AI indexing and answer selection: direct answer structure (question in heading, answer in the first 40-60 words), FAQPage and Article schema markup, topical depth and specificity, source authority within the AI's training and indexing data, and the clarity of the content's relationship to specific questions.
 AI engines use different signals than traditional search engines — they weight extractability and directness heavily, alongside authority.